 The Group managed a total of 23 investment structures under the PE structures and fund structures over 22 real estate projects and assets in Singapore, Malaysia, Indonesia and Australia.
-The Group provided ongoing acquisitions and projects management services to four real estate projects in Singapore and two real estate projects in Australia, delivered ongoing tenancy management services to a property owner in Malaysia.
 The Group is currently providing corporate support and fund administration services to a family office with an asset-under-management of approximately USD100 million.